foobaragency/knowledge-friday/README.md

 Here you can find [all open topics](https://github.com/foobaragency/knowledge-friday/issues) and [done topics](https://github.com/foobaragency/knowledge-friday/issues?q=is%3Aissue+is%3Aclosed).

-To vote, [add an emoji](https://github.blog/2016-03-10-add-reactions-to-pull-requests-issues-and-comments) (e.g. thumbs up) to the proposal.
+[Add an emoji](https://github.blog/2016-03-10-add-reactions-to-pull-requests-issues-and-comments) (i.e. thumbs up) to the proposal.
 Use comments to ask questions, add ideas, or give any feedback.

 ### Schedule

 Check the [project board](https://github.com/foobaragency/knowledge-friday/projects/1) for an overview of future topics.
-Topics with a fixed date are in the "Next up" column.
+Sessions with a fixed date are in the "Next up" column.